Leseratte10/acsm-calibre-plugin/README.md

 - Support for multiple independant authorizations (with an easy way to switch between them)
 - Import a JoinedAccount authorization from ADE (ADE2.0+)
 - Import multiple account authorizations from ADE (ADE2.0+)
+- Support to add an AdobeID to an eReader without replacing the existing one
 - Support for Adobe's "auth" download method instead of the "simple" method (ADE2.0+)
 - Support the JoinAccounts, ActivateLinkedAccounts and GetCredentialList functions to allow for merged AdobeIDs (ADE2.0+)
 - Support the SyncToDevice function to auto-download new books from ADE into Calibre (ADE4.0+)